twallema/pyIEEM/data/README.md

 + `pop-totale-france-metro.xlsx`: demography of metropolitan france per year of age and sex in 2019.
 Used to distribute the Supplementary Professional Contacts across the desired age groups of the contact matrices.
 Retrieved from: https://www.insee.fr/en/statistiques/2382599?sommaire=2382613.
 Modified: saved as .xlsx instead of .xls.

-#### labor_market_composition

-+ `AM0207I5_20230705-155636.csv`: Gainfully employed 16+ years by Swedish county of residence (RAMS) and industrial classification NACE Rev. 2.
-Data for 2018.
-Retrieved from: https://www.statistikdatabasen.scb.se

-+ `AM0207I6_20230706-115023.csv`: Gainfully employed 16+ years by Swedish county of work (RAMS) and industrial classification NACE Rev. 2.
-Data for 2018.
-Retrieved from: https://www.statistikdatabasen.scb.se

-+ `sector_structure_by_work_BE_raw.csv`: C19: Werkende bevolking volgens plaats van tewerkstelling (provincies/buitenland), geslacht, economische sector (C), opleidingsniveau, land van staatsburgerschap (A) en leeftijd (B).
-Data likely resulting from the 2011 Census, however the origins of these data are not clear from Statbel's website.
-Retrieved from: https://bestat.statbel.fgov.be/bestat/crosstable.xhtml?datasource=f7fa1111-a328-454f-95f3-6c258f522754

 #### contacts

 ##### proximity